A long debate over distribution of gaming funds has ended, at least for this year. Gaming distribution revenue will not change from previous years.

 Among the items next on the agenda was consideration of resolution R2012-14.
 This resolution designated the use of the National Incident Management System for all incident management.
 Ward Three Councilman Hays Murray asked if the resolution was going to cost the city any money.
 Boonville Police Chief Bobby Welliver said that the police department and fire department are already compliant so cost would be minimal if any.
 Welliver explained that the resolution was a way for emergency management to communicate to each other better.
 The resolution passed unanimously.

 Resolution R2012-13 passed as well.
 This resolution accepted a bid from Greis Trucking and Excavating to make the storm water improvements.

-City Administrator Irl Tessendorf presented the board with a comprehensive Integrated Management Plan for the upgrade to the Boonville Wastewater treatment.
+Page 2 of 2 - City Administrator Irl Tessendorf presented the board with a comprehensive Integrated Management Plan for the upgrade to the Boonville Wastewater treatment.
 The plan outlined each phase in detail starting with the sewer collection system improvements.
 Phase two would provide an outfall analysis which would determine the treatment plant design.
 Phase three would begin the wastewater treatment plant upgrade.
 Tessendorf in his proposal laid out a plan to pay for the improvements.
 To off set cost of sewage increases, the proposed sales tax proposition would need to be approved.
 If the sales tax proposition did not get approved, sewage costs would steadily increase over the term of the phases.
 Tessendorf said that the elected officials in Jefferson City have said that an average sewage cost of $65 is very reasonable a figure Tessendorf very much disagrees with.
 The average sewage cost in Boonville is now $35.74.